 Which is better Device Encryption or BitLocker?

-Both Device Encryption and BitLocker are good at their levels of encryption.
-Comparatively, BitLocker comes with extreme encryption protocols and management tools to safeguard your data.
+Device Encryption and BitLocker are almost the same and good at their levels of encryption.
+Additionally, BitLocker comes with extreme protocols and management tools to safeguard your data.